acostade29/CoronaTracker/README.md

 # User Experience#1:
 ## User Persona :
-### The Pandemic has been brought to the world a bigest concerts and changes.
 ### Brenda, a developer, has two brothers.
 One currently lives in Colombia and the other one in the US.
-Since they don't communicate that often, she wanted to build an application to help her track the status of the countries where their bother lives and be able to communicate sending public comments to her family members and friends.
+Since they don't communicate that often, she wanted to build an application to help her track the status of the countries where their bother lives, as well be able to communicate by sending public comments to her family members and friends.